beehive-lab/TornadoVM/docs/source/developer-guidelines.rst

 Configuration for Code Formatting and Checkstyle
 ================================================
-In software development, maintaining code quality and adhering to coding standards are paramount.
-Two essential tools help achieve this: code formatters, like Eclipse Code Formatter and IntelliJ Formatter, focus on consistent code formatting for style and readability.
-Meanwhile, Checkstyle enforces coding conventions and best practices to ensure code quality.
-This guide will walk you through the configuration of both code formatters and Checkstyle within IntelliJ IDEA, enabling you to strike a balance between code formatting consistency and code quality assurance.
+This guide will walk you through the configuration of both code formatters and Checkstyle within IntelliJ IDEA.

 Multi-Language Global Settings
 ------------------------------